 Standalone v.
 Portable

 Most VR headsets only provide the visual and motion tracking elements of the virtual reality experience while relying on the graphics processing of an external device, like a PC or a gaming console.
-If you require your VR headset to operate independently, you’ll need to go with something like the Oculus Quest 2, which uses its own built-in processor to allow for standalone and portable use.
+If you require your VR headset to operate independently, you’ll need to go with something like the Meta Quest 2, which uses its own built-in processor to allow for standalone and portable use.

 It’s not uncommon to develop motion sickness symptoms while wearing a VR headset, and if you’re prone to doing so, you’ll be better off using a design that features a high maximum refresh rate like the Valve Index.
 Higher refresh rates cause a screen’s image to update at a greater frequency, which improves the smoothness of motion, visual fidelity, and responsiveness to user interaction.